nfragiskatos/FragMessenger/README.md

 A toy app for practicing Android development.

 ## FragMessenger
-FragMessenger is an example app that uses Firebase as the backend to faciliate creating accounts and storing + sending messages between users.
+FragMessenger is an example app that uses Firebase as the back end to facilitate creating accounts and storing + sending messages between users.

 ### Patterns / Technologies
 - MVVM Architecture